RafsanBinAli/network_namespaces-/README.md

 	ip link // to check your whole machine sudo ip netns exec one ip link  or  sudo ip -n one link // to check the namespace one

 It's time to Establish Network Connectivity.
 We will create a cable to connect it from namespace one to two.
-To do that, type the command :
+To do that :

 	sudo ip link add veth-one type veth peer name veth-two